itsgg/agora/docs/WIREFRAME_SPECIFICATIONS.md

 ## Overview

-This document provides comprehensive wireframe specifications for three main screens of the Agora application, aligned with Flutter Material Design 3 (M3) components and the minimalist, philosophical aesthetic outlined in the project specification.
+This document provides comprehensive wireframe specifications for two main screens of the Agora application, aligned with Flutter Material Design 3 (M3) components and the minimalist, philosophical aesthetic outlined in the project specification.

 ---